-If an incident is considered to be high or critical, TST IT staff inform the CEO, Business Director and Trust board about the incident as soon as possible, outlining the scope, necessary remedial actions that need to be taken and probable timeframes for recovery.
-TST IT staff go on site, alongside local IT support to work on restoring services and maintain communications with the CEO, Business Director and trust board through the Trust Director of Operations.
+If an incident is considered to be high or critical, TST IT staff inform the CEO, CFO and Trust board about the incident as soon as possible, outlining the scope, necessary remedial actions that need to be taken and probable timeframes for recovery.
+TST IT staff go on site, alongside local IT support to work on restoring services and maintain communications with the CEO, CFO and trust board through the Trust Operations Manager (TOM).